tuffy/emuman/README.md

 The list can be filtered the same way as the MAME list, described above.

+## Generating a List of Specific Games

+Using

+    emuman mess games softlist name1 name2 ...

+will generate a list of the given games (by their short name) in the given software list, in the given order, formatted as a table (as in `list`, above) and sent to standard output.

+As with the MAME version this isn't particularly helpful on its own, but may come in handy when combined with `ls` or scripts.

 ## Adding New ROMs for a Software List